Project Argyle Stocking

 Lay the pieced stocking front on top of a piece of batting and pin to hold.
 Trim away excess batting.

-Using a Hera Marker, impress lines into the fabric, following the angles of the blocks.
-Use the photo above for reference.
+Using a Hera marker, impress lines into the fabric, following the angles of the blocks.

 Wind a bobbin with the 30wt.
 Cotona thread.
 Following the instructions for your Sashiko, stitch on the lines you made in step 6, by going through the batting.